Calvin-L/sublime-coq-plugin/README.md

 # Sublime-Coq

 This package provides Coq syntax highlighting and an interactive coqtop plugin for Coq in Sublime Text 3 & 4.
-The plugin supports Coq versions 8.5 to 8.17.
-(It may also support higher versions, but as of this writing 8.17 is the latest.)
+The plugin supports Coq versions 8.11 to 8.17.

 I have been maintaining this plugin since 2014.
 It has some advantages and disadvantages compared to the [community-supported Coq plugin](https://packagecontrol.io/packages/Coq) that you will find in Sublime's Package Control.
 The main advantage is that Coq processing happens off the main thread, making the plugin much snappier.
 I also regularly test support for all the versions of Coq this plugin claims to support.